10 Best Garden Rakes

 Buying Guide

-Handle length matters just as much.
+Handle length matters just as much as head design.
 Most adult users are comfortable with handles between 60 and 78 inches, which keeps the back relatively upright and reduces strain on the shoulders.
 Adjustable handles are worth prioritizing if multiple people in the household will share the tool, or if you want one rake that works for both standing lawn work and closer-in bed work.

 Feature Tradeoffs